goossens-springer/goossens-book-ip-projects/2022.1/README.md

 Page 131, "ap_\<size\>" should be replaced by "ap_uint\<size\>" (two incorrect occurrences)

-Page 277, "multicycle_pipeline_ip.cpp" should be replaced by "multicycle_pipeline.h"
+Page 277, "multicycle_pipeline_ip.cpp" should be replaced by "multicycle_pipeline_ip.h"